backpackcloud/trugger/README.md

 ### Predicates

-There are some builtin predicates in the class `org.atatec.trugger.reflection .FieldPredicates`.
+There are some builtin predicates in the class `org.atatec.trugger.reflection.FieldPredicates`.

 ~~~java
 List<Field> stringFields = reflect().fields()